Wiki

 Here's the math: an investor trading $500,000 quarterly saves approximately $42.50 per trade through those tighter spreads.
 Execute that four times annually, and you've saved $170, offsetting much of the fee disadvantage within 2-3 years of active trading.

-With a share price of $380.58 and a 4.83% NAV return as of October 31, 2025, GLD delivers consistent tracking of spot gold.
+With a share price around $461 as of March 2026, GLD delivers consistent tracking of spot gold.
 The 0.40% fee becomes economically justified when your trading frequency exceeds 12 transactions annually.

 High brokerage fees are eating your profits